jerobar/erc721-breakfastfoods/README.md

 ## Assignment 2

-ERC115 differs from the ERC721 standard in that it allows for one contract to manage any number of different token types (any combination of fungible, non-fungible, and/or semi-fungible).
-While the ERC721 token ID is single, non-fungible index to a specific token, the ERC115 standard allows for each token ID to represent a new token type with its own metadata, supply, etc.
+ERC1155 differs from the ERC721 standard in that it allows for one contract to manage any number of different token types (any combination of fungible, non-fungible, and/or semi-fungible).
+While the ERC721 token ID is single, non-fungible index to a specific token, the ERC1155 standard allows for each token ID to represent a new token type with its own metadata, supply, etc.

+ERC1155 transactions may batch transfer multiple different types of tokens at once, saving on gas fees.
+Its transfer functions differ from ERC721 in that they also contain "amount" and "data" arguments.

 ## Assignment 3